phish108/moodle-availability_enrol/README.md

 ## Overview

-This availability plugin allows to add activity constraints based on the course enrolment of a visitor.
+This availability plugin allows to add activity constraints based on the course enrollment of a visitor.
 After installing the plugin teachers can add activity conditions for verifying access from enrolled users, only.

 This plugin works only for courses with guest access and allows implementing